QIICR/DICOM4QI/results/pm/slicer.md

  * **Description of the relevant features of the platform**:
     * at the moment (Nov 2016), there is no user interface or custom modules  to specify quantity or units
+    * at the moment (Nov 2016), 3D Slicer does not have any modules that generate DICOM parametric map modality objects

 3. **Read task** (for each dataset!)
  * load each of the DICOM Parametric map datasets into your platform